 - - governance and policy-making support, particularly around child safety.

-The PMSA has recently undergone a governance review of the role and composition of the PMSA Council and the School Councils against standards of good governance practice.
+The PMSA has recently undergone a governance review of the role and composition of the PMSA Board and the School Councils against standards of good governance practice.
 The governance review took the form of an open consultation process which will allow the school community to participate and contribute thoughts on key issues.
 In addition to written submissions, the PMSA complemented this formal review process with a series of open forums held at each school.
 The PMSA has now announced plans for governance reform and is currently implementing the many changes.